 The cost associated with managing electronics has rapidly increased during a time when commodity prices have sharply fallen.
 The cost of handling leaded glass from TVs and monitors has become particularly burdensome since the number of outlets across the globe that accept the toxic, weight-laden material has dramatically decreased.

 The number of collectors is decreasing as they are reportedly becoming “squeezed” out of the market.
-The Act prohibits the collection of fees unless premium services are offered or a voucher is issued.
-Citing the inability to collect fees, Best Buy changed their collection program so that they no longer accept televisions or monitors in the state of Illinois (although they continue to accept other electronics).
-Also within the past few years, two electronics collectors closed their Decatur retail stores and two recycling firms no longer collect consumer electronics.
+Within the past few years, two electronics collectors closed their Decatur retail stores, two other recycling firms dropped their collection services for consumer electronics and numerous thrift stores have stopped taking TVs as donations.
 The number of collectors in Macon County has decreased but the demand for electronics recycling appears to only be increasing.

-Macon County Environmental Management will continue to offer collection events to its residents while implementing a new registration system and introducing fees for the acceptance of TVs and monitors.
+Macon County Environmental Management will continue to offer collection events for its residents while implementing a new registration system and introducing fees for the acceptance of TVs and monitors.